-To determine if a licensee has eligible carryover CE credits, they must submit a worksheet to VREB staff since the board’s computer system is not capable of automatically calculating the amount of CE eligible for carryover.
-Once a licensee submits this worksheet to the VREB for review, staff will evaluate the information and determine if the licensee qualifies for CE carryover.
+To determine if a licensee has eligible carryover CE credits, licensees must submit a worksheet to DPOR staff.
+Once a licensee submits this worksheet to DPOR for review, their staff will evaluate the information and determine if the licensee qualifies for CE carryover.

 If the licensee has eligible CE credits, staff will enter those credits into the licensing database, and the CE credits will appear on the License Lookup webpage within two days of the staff review.
 In addition, all licensees who submit a worksheet will receive a letter indicating if they have carryover CE, no matter the eligible amount.

 Courses completed before June 1, 2015 are not eligible for carryover.
 In addition, CE courses completed more than 6 months prior to a license’s expiration date are not eligible for carryover into the next license term.